the-okapi/scheduler/README.md

 - List of workshop names
 - Must download twice

-## Questions

-- If minimum is not met, take student out of other workshop?

 ## Reminders

 - Each column in the input spreadsheet must be spelled correctly (ParticipantID not Participant ID, Choice1 not Choice 1)